-Pickering, a Federalist, was the representative for Massachusetts's 2nd congressional district from 1815 to 1817.
+Pickering was the representative for Massachusetts’s 2nd congressional district and was a Federalist.
+He served from 1815 to 1817.

 From May 1813 to Mar 1817, Pickering missed 45 of 465 roll call votes, which is 9.7%.
 This is better than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: